webonyx/graphql-php/docs/type-system/schema.md

 # Schema Validation
-By default schema is created with only shallow validation of type and field definitions
+By default, the schema is created with only shallow validation of type and field definitions
 (because validation requires full schema scan and is very costly on bigger schemas).

-But there is a special method `$schema->assertValid()` which throws `GraphQL\Error\InvariantViolation` exception when it encounters any error, like:
+But there is a special method **assertValid()** on schema instance which throws `GraphQL\Error\InvariantViolation` exception when it encounters any error, like:

-- Invalid types used for fields / arguments
+- Invalid types used for fields/arguments
 - Missing interface implementations
 - Invalid interface implementations
 - Other schema errors...